 - 1 tablespoon powdered sugar

 - Place a rack in the bottom third of the oven.
-Put a well-seasoned 9” cast iron skillet on the rack.
+Put a well-seasoned 9” or 10" cast iron skillet on the rack.
 If you have one with sloped sides, even better.
 Preheat oven to 450°F.

 - Cut the butter into 6-8 small pieces and set aside.